Toyota K CVT transmission: K210 transmission (2002)

-Achieve both high fuel efficiency and high powertrain performance through size and weight reductions and are perfect suited for vehicles in the 1.5- to 1.8-liter class.
-Production began December 2002.
-Later in February 2003 Toyota achieves fuel efficiency improvements through its Intelligent Idling Stop System developed by adding an electronic oil pump to the K210 belt-type CVT, ensuring excellent startup performance during engine restarts and producing class-leading fuel efficiency.
+Achieve both high fuel efficiency and high powertrain performance through size and weight reductions and are perfectly suited for vehicles in the 1.5 to 1.8-litre class.
+Production began in December 2002.
+Later in February 2003, Toyota achieved fuel efficiency improvements through its Idling Stop System developed by adding an electronic oil pump to the K210 belt-type CVT, ensuring startup performance and fuel efficiency.